nisithj/PintOS/guides/project0-Interactive-shell.md

 char c = input_getc();
 ```

-This grabs exactly **one raw keystroke** from the keyboard/serial queue — nothing more.
-No line buffering.
+This grabs exactly **one raw keystroke** from the keyboard/serial queue.

+There is no line buffering.
 No backspace handling.
-No on-screen echo.
+No on screen echo.
 You have to build all of that yourself.

-This mirrors a pattern you'll see across all of computing: every convenience you're used to (`scanf`, terminal line-editing, etc.) is a layer built on top of something more primitive.
+This mirrors a pattern you'll see across all of computing: every convenience you're used (`scanf`, terminal line-editing, etc.) is a layer built on top of something more primitive.

 In kernel code, you *are* that primitive layer.

 ---